2 NYC police officers wounded in broad daylight shooting

 Suspect was pronounced dead at the scene

-Two New York City police officers were wounded during a broad daylight shooting involving a suspect who has died, police and sources told Fox News.
+Two New York City police officers were wounded Tuesday during a daytime shooting while responding to a domestic violence report involving a suspect who has since died, police and sources told Fox News.

-The cops were responding to a report of a domestic incident in the area of 145-86 179th St. in Queens, N.Y., shortly after 12:45 p.m.
-Tuesday when they encountered the suspect, who was allegedly in possession of three firearms, police said.
+The cops went to 145-86 179th St. in Queens shortly after 12:45 p.m. when they encountered Rondell Goppy, who opened fire on them, police said.

 NYPD MAKES ARREST IN LATEST 'SUBWAY SHOVE' ATTACK